zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 > People are more important than code.

 Think back on the last few heated arguments you had with someone.
 You likely can easily recall *who* you were arguing with. *What* you were arguing about is a lot more foggy.
 And perhaps you don't remember the other party's *counter-arguments* at all.
+You remember the person, but the argument faded into the unimportance.

 It's easy to get caught up in the moment and defend your position to the death; after all, there are specifications, studies, and all sorts of best practices you could link to.
 It's easy to overestimate the importance of the thing being argued about in the grand scheme of things.
 It's also easy to push too far and people will not want to dig the dirt hole with you any more.